Multiple scattering-assisted fluorescence amplification: towards biological applications: Results and discussion

-This is good news for biological applications since half of the total gain can be obtained at less than 1/3 of the maximal amount of pump pulse energy, in the range we have explored.
-Thus, depending on the scope of the application, two different strategies will be possible.
-In order to maximize the amount of collected fluorescence light, it will be worthwhile to increase the pump pulse energy, while to get the largest benefits in amplification efficiency (without reaching the maximum value of $\mathcal{G}$), it will be sufficient to use $E_P < 1$ mJ, thus limiting the possible phototoxic effects on the living organism.
+This is good news for many applications (including potential biological ones), since half of the total gain can be obtained at less than 1/3 of the maximum pump pulse energy, in the range we have explored.
+Two different strategies are therefore possible, depending on the scope of the application.
+In order to maximise the amount of collected fluorescence light, it will be worthwhile to increase the pump pulse energy, whereas to obtain the greatest benefits in terms of gain efficiency (without reaching the maximum value of $\mathcal{G}$), it will be sufficient to use $E_P < 1$ mJ, thus saving energy and limiting possible photodissociation, photobleaching and phototoxic effects.

-Finally, it is important to remark that the absolute amount of gain obtained with this setup is considerable.
-Figure~\ref{decay}(b) shows that it is possible to reach $\mathcal{G} \approx 40$ under the best experimental conditions we have used ($E_P \approx 3$ mJ and $C_N = 6.25$ mg/m$\ell$).
-However, if lower scatterer densities are preferred, it is still possible to obtain $\mathcal{G} \approx 10$ ($C_N = 1.56$ mg/m$\ell$), which represents a substantial gain from an experimental point of view, since an increase by one order of magnitude can render a weak signal visible on the background noise.
+Finally, it is important to note that the absolute amount of gain obtained with this setup is considerable.
+Figure~\ref{decay}(b) shows that it is possible to achieve $\mathcal{G} \approx 40$ under the best experimental conditions we have used ($E_P \approx 3$ mJ and $C_N = 6.25$ mg/m$\ell$).
+However, if lower scattering densities are preferred, it is still possible to obtain $\mathcal{G} \approx 10$ ($C_N = 1.56$ mg/m$\ell$), which represents a substantial gain from an experimental point of view, since an increase of one order of magnitude clearly raises a weak signal well above the background noise.